 • unusual business account behaviours such as frequent changes of address, phone numbers, etc.

-• unusual desire for anonymity or discretion in their affairs
+• the unusual desire for anonymity or discretion in their affairs

 • unusual interest in internal controls and processes